Keeping your data safe in times of crisis

-- Never send money in response to a robocall or social media message.
+- Never send money in response to a robocall or social-media message.

 Work-at-home scams will likely be on the rise as scammers extend non-existent job opportunities to those seeking employment.
-Never pay up-front money for an opportunity and be wary of overpayment schemes.
+Never pay money upfront for an opportunity and be wary of overpayment schemes.

 Strengthen your security

 Apply security features to your Schwab accounts as well as accounts at other financial institutions.
 Increasing security can help guard against fraud attempts or make it more challenging for criminals to access accounts.

 - Use two-factor verification, when available.
 This method requires a unique code each time you access your accounts.

 - Set up activity alerts.
 Real-time alerts notify you of activity and other changes affecting your account.
 Although you want to be cautious with all email and text messages, activity alerts are a reliable method to catch unauthorized activity in your accounts.

 - Ensure your computer systems, online browsers and mobile devices are up-to-date with the most recent data security and intrusion software protections.